lyz-code/blue-book/docs/vdirsyncer.md

 If you create a git repository where you have your calendars you can do a `git diff` and see the files that have changed.
 If you do a commit after each sync you can have all the history.

+## Automatically sync calendars

+You can use the script shown in the [automatically sync emails](#script-to-sync-emails-and-calendars-with-different-frequencies)

 # Troubleshooting